Combinatorics of graded module categories over skew polynomial algebras at roots of unity: Point simplicial complexes of skew polynomial algebras at cube roots of unity

 In each of the above cases, the point simplicial complex $\Delta_{\omega}$ is given as follows: \begin{enumerate} \item $\calF(\Delta_{\omega})=\{123\}$ \item $\calF(\Delta_{\omega})=\{12,13,23\}$. \end{enumerate} These two simplicial complexes are not isomorphic, so \eqref{eq.s} is true.

 We consider the case $n=4$.
 There are four modular Eulerian digraphs with $4$ vertices up to isomorphism (see Remark \ref{rem:num}(2)).
-Namely, they are given as follows; so $M_{\omega}$ is switching equivalent to exactly one of the following digraphs by Theorem \ref{thm.Eulermodl}:
+Namely, they are given as follows; so $M_{\omega}$ is switching equivalent to exactly one of the adjacency matrices of the following digraphs by Theorem \ref{thm.Eulermodl}:

 In each of the above cases, the point simplicial complex $\Delta_{\omega}$ is given as follows\footnote{In \cite[Section 4.2]{BDL} (resp.\,\cite[Section 4.3]{BDL}), the classification of the point varieties (in other words, the point simplicial complexes) of skew polynomial algebras in $4$ (resp.\,$5$) variables was given.
 The labels used here are the same as those used in that classification. }: \begin{enumerate} \item[(1)] $\calF(\Delta_{\omega})=\{1234\}$ \quad (label: $0$) \item[(2)] $\calF(\Delta_{\omega})=\{123, 14, 24, 34\}$ \quad (label: $2$) \item[(3)] $\calF(\Delta_{\omega})=\{12, 13, 14, 23, 24, 34\}$ \quad (label: $3$). \item[(4)] $\calF(\Delta_{\omega})=\{124, 234, 13\}$ \quad (label: $1$) \end{enumerate} These four simplicial complexes are not isomorphic to each other, so \eqref{eq.s} is true.